-As businesses and workers throughout our region are impacted by the economic disruption caused by the coronavirus, we are helping to meet their immediate needs and provide a connection to local, state, and federal resources.
-Our workforce system staff are using technology to provide assistance with finding a job or attending a training program, answering questions about applying for unemployment insurance benefits and where to find community resources, and getting essential businesses access to workers so they can keep their doors open.
-The biggest challenge employers face currently is staffing.
-As restrictions have been lifted employees have not returned as expected for a number of reasons.
-The SWC is working with employers to help provide them with information as to how they can recruit and retain employees in this new landscape.
+As businesses and workers throughout our region are impacted by the continued economic disruption caused by the pandemic, the SWC is helping to meet their immediate needs and provide a connection to local, state, and federal resources.
+Workforce system staff are using technology to provide assistance with finding a job or attending a training program, answering questions about applying for unemployment insurance benefits and where to find community resources, and getting businesses access to workers so they can keep their doors open and begin to thrive again.